SAVE 25% OFF WITH CODE "DEC25"

 Commonly, we find that sheds that are intended for gardening / allotment purposes are purchased with guttering and water butts.

-Guttering and water butts can provide a fantastic way to capture water that can be used to irrigate plants.
+Guttering and water butts can provide a fantastic way to capture water that can be used to irrigate plants and can be found as an extra to log cabins.
 The ability to store water can save you on water usage costs along with providing you with a supply of water in the Summer that may otherwise be restricted during exceptionally dry periods.

 superfelt sheds